vantezzen/auto-form/README.md

 AutoForm is a React component that automatically creates a @shadcn/ui form based on a zod schema.

+A live demo can be found at <https://vantezzen.github.io/auto-form/>.

 ![AutoForm demo](./demo.png)

 ## Installation